 Kensington Hall Gardens has a board of five directors.
 Each director is elected at the Annual General meeting (AGM), held in the Autumn each year, and serves for three years.
 The company’s Articles of Association specify how the company is run, how meetings are called and organised and how the elections take place.

-Kensington Hall Gardens has appointed Ringley as its Managing Agent.
-Ringley has responsibility for the day to day running of Kensington Hall Gardens, including maintenance, management staff and contractors, and the paying of bills.
-Ringley also handle the Licence to Assign when a flat is sold to a new leaseholder and Licences to Alter, when a leaseholder wants to make alterations inside their flat which will alter the floor plan.
+Kensington Hall Gardens has appointed Johnson Burke & Co Ltd as its Managing Agent.
+The Johnson Burke team has responsibility for the day to day running of Kensington Hall Gardens, including maintenance, management staff and contractors, and the paying of bills.
+Johnson Burke also handle the Licence to Assign when a flat is sold to a new leaseholder and Licences to Alter, when a leaseholder wants to make any alterations, upgrades or redecoration to their flats.

 Street parking is controlled by Hammersmith and Fulham (lbhf) using a residents parking permit scheme.
 Visitors must purchase a pay and display ticket from the machine opposite the courtyard gates.

 Parking is not allowed in the Kensington Hall Gardens courtyard.
 Under exceptional circumstances workmen and contractors may request permission to park in the courtyard by speaking to the caretaker.

 Bicycles should not be chained to the courtyard railings.
 Kensington Hall gardens plans to install a sheltered and secure bike shelter behind block A.

 The Lease governs the behaviour that is allowed and not allowed in Kensington Hall Gardens.
 These rules have been summarised in the House Rules section (see tab at top of the site)

 The rules cover aspects such as smoking, fire precautions, use of courtyard, balconies and terraces, security, noise and pets.

 West Kensington is served by busses and the tube.